-The class A-1 notes, class A-2 notes, class A-3 notes, class A-4 notes and class A-IO notes must be rated in the highest rating category of at least two of the following rating agencies: Fitch, Inc., Moody's Investors Service, Inc. and Standard & Poor's Ratings Services, a division of the McGraw-Hill Companies, Inc.
+The class A-1 notes, class A-2 notes, class A-3 notes, class A-4 notes, class A-5 notes and class A-IO notes must be rated in the highest rating category of at least two of the following rating agencies: Fitch, Inc., Moody's Investors Service, Inc. and Standard & Poor's Ratings Services, a division of the McGraw-Hill Companies, Inc.

 The class B notes must be rated in one of the two highest rating categories of at least two of the three rating agencies listed above.
 The class C notes must be rated in one of the three highest rating categories of at least two of the three rating agencies listed above.
+The class D notes must be rated in one of the four highest rating categories of at least two of the three rating agencies listed above.